coreinfrastructure/best-practices-badge/docs/implementation.md

 where *client id* and *client secret* are registered OAuth2 credentials of the app.

-The authorization callback URL in GitHub is:
+The authorization callback URL in GitHub for this dummy application is:
 <http://localhost:3000/auth/github>

 [1] <https://github.com/settings/applications/new>